geniusx1990/react_2025/README.md

 3. Pick a RESTfull api which supports search and pagination (pagination might be referred as _offset_ and _limit_ params).
 E.g. https://pokeapi.co/, for Star Wars fans https://swapi.dev/api, for Star Trek fans https://stapi.co/api-documentation (OpenApi spec can be checked here https://editor.swagger.io/?url=https://stapi.co/api/v1/rest/common/download/stapi.yaml), or you can select another one complying with the requirements.

-4. All logical parts should be set into separate components such as CardList, Card, Search, Header, Main etc.
+4. All logical parts should be set into separate components such as CardList, Card, Search, SearchComponent, Main etc.

 5. **Use class components to get access to lifecycle events or state.
 Using hooks is forbidden at this stage.
 Patience, it won't last long.**